RFCNLP/RFCNLP/README.md

 * `make tcp2promela` - runs FSM Extraction and Attacker Synthesis on the GOLD TCP intermediary representation.
 * `make dccp2promela` - runs FSM Extraction and Attacker Synthesis on the GOLD DCCP intermediary representation.

 By default, each target runs on the corresponding intermediary representation from our paper.
 However, if you run the NLP Makefile targets first, you will save your own intermediary representation (which could differ from ours due to nondeterminism in the machine learning step), and the below Makefile targets will run on your version instead.
 If you over-write our intermediary representation(s) but want to use them again without re-building your Dockerfile, you can find them in `rfcs-predicted-paper/`.
+The targets for FSM Extraction and Attacker Synthesis against the NLP-derived intermediary representations are given below.

+* `make tcplinear2promela` - runs FSM Extraction and Attacker Synthesis on the TCP LinearCRF intermediary representation.
+* `make dccplinear2promela` - runs FSM Extraction and Attacker Synthesis on the DCCP LinearCRFT intermediary representation.
+* `make tcpbert2promela` - runs FSM Extraction and Attacker Synthesis on the TCP NeuralCRF intermediary representation.
+* `make dccpbert2promela` - runs FSM Extraction and Attacker Synthesis on the DCCP NeuralCRF intermediary representation.

 ### Troubleshooting